 Jesus goes on to explain how the Good Shepherd protects the sheep and is willing to lay down his life for them.
 But what I want you to see is that as our Good Shepherd Jesus not only knows us and cares for us and protects us, he also leads us.
 And we know him and follow him.

-The leading-following aspect of our relationship with Jesus is an essential component of the shepherd-sheep analogy.
+The leading-following aspect of our relationship with Jesus is derived from the shepherd-sheep analogy, not the bridegroom-bride analogy.

 David talks about how the Lord functions as our shepherd in that Billboard smashing hit, the 23rd Psalm.